 IMANI WINDS

 Imani Winds Chamber Music festival is an intense summer program devoted to performance excellence and career development.
 The festival came about after many invitations to give masterclasses and career lectures around the country.
 Imani Winds realized the need to extend the time they devoted to passing on their experience as leaders in the chamber music community.
 This, with the ability to invite their esteemed colleagues and mentors, has helped shape what has become a highly successful New York City summer institute and festival.

-IWCMF celebrates its 13th year in 2023.
+IWCMF celebrates its 14th year in 2024.

+IMANI WINDS